-- Initial Physiological Training is an 8-hour course to include an altitude chamber flight and rapid decompression. - Refresher Physiological Training is a 6-hour course to include an altitude chamber flight. - Academic only is a 4-hour course with no chamber flight.

-Initial Astronaut Physiological Training is a 9-hour course to include an altitude chamber flight and rapid decompression.
+- Initial Physiological Training is an 8-hour course to include an altitude chamber flight and rapid decompression. - Refresher Physiological Training is a 6-hour course to include an altitude chamber flight. - Academic only is a 4-hour course with no chamber flight. - Initial Astronaut Physiological Training is a 9-hour course to include an altitude chamber flight and rapid decompression. - Refresher Astronaut/Aircrew Physiological Training is a 2 1⁄2 hour course to include an altitude chamber flight.